Justus von Liebig: Early life and education

 Justus Liebig was born in Darmstadt into the middle-class family of Johann Georg Liebig and Maria Caroline Möser in early May 1803.
 His father was a drysalter and hardware merchant who compounded and sold paints, varnishes, and pigments, which he developed in his own workshop.
 From childhood, Justus was fascinated with chemistry.

 At the age of 13, Liebig lived through the year without a summer, when the majority of food crops in the Northern Hemisphere were destroyed by a volcanic winter.
 Germany was among the hardest-hit nations in the global famine that ensued, and the experience is said to have shaped Liebig's later work.
 Due in part to Liebig's innovations in fertilizers and agriculture, the 1816 famine became known as "the last great subsistence crisis in the Western world".

 Liebig attended grammar school at the Ludwig-Georgs-Gymnasium in Darmstadt, from the ages of 8 to 14.
-Leaving without a certificate of completion, he was apprenticed for several months to the apothecary Gottfried Pirsch (1792–1870) in Heppenheim before returning home, possibly because his father could not afford to pay his indentures.
+Leaving without a certificate of completion, he was apprenticed for several months to the apothecary Gottfried Pirsch (1792–1870) in Heppenheim before returning home, possibly because his father could not afford to pay his indentures (a legal contract that reflects or covers a debt or purchase obligation).
 He worked with his father for the next two years, then attended the University of Bonn, studying under Karl Wilhelm Gottlob Kastner, his father's business associate.
 When Kastner moved to the University of Erlangen, Liebig followed him.

 Liebig left Erlangen in March 1822, in part because of his involvement with the radical Korps Rhenania (a nationalist student organization), but also because of his hopes for more advanced chemical studies.
 The circumstances are clouded by possible scandal.
-In late 1822, Liebig went to study in Paris on a grant obtained for him by Kastner from the Hessian government.
-He worked in the private laboratory of Joseph Louis Gay-Lussac, and was also befriended by Alexander von Humboldt and Georges Cuvier (1769–1832).
+Some scholars argue that he fled to Paris because of his involvement in radical student groups.
+In late October 1822, Liebig went to Paris to study on a grant obtained for him by Kastner from the Hessian government.
+He worked in the private laboratory of Joseph Louis Gay-Lussac and was also befriended by Alexander von Humboldt and Georges Cuvier (1769–1832).
 Liebig's doctorate from Erlangen was conferred on 23 June 1823, a considerable time after he left, as a result of Kastner's intervention on his behalf.
-Kastner pleaded that the requirement of a dissertation be waived, and the degree granted in absentia.
+Kastner pleaded that the requirement of a dissertation be waived and the degree granted in absentia.